-Applicants will be evaluated on their description of how gender will be addressed in all areas of the proposed activity.
+Applicants will be evaluated on the extent to which gender is addressed in all areas of the proposed activity.
 Integration of a gender sensitive approach must be context-appropriate and reflected at every phase of the activity.
 Applicants will also be evaluated on their plans for integrating gender analysis results into interventions and for tracking gender changes, including unanticipated outcomes, over time.
 At least one gender indicator must be identified for each purpose at either the sub-purpose or immediate outcome level.